Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Setup

 \subsection{Outcomes}

 Our benchmark for linguistic knowledge outcomes is BLiMP accuracy.
-BLiMP has 67 template-generated sub-datasets called paradigms grouped into 13 linguistic phenomena across English morphology, syntax, and semantics \cite{warstadt-etal-2020-blimp-benchmark}.\footnote{The two semantic phenomena, quantifiers and NPI licensing, still require knowledge of hierarchical syntactic structure, e.g., to determine scope for NPI licensing \citep{Ladusaw1979}.} Each paradigm has 1000 acceptable-unacceptable minimal pairs $(S_{acc}, S_{unacc})$.
-Accuracy on a set of pairs $\mathcal{D}$ is computed as
+BLiMP has 67 template-generated sub-datasets called paradigms grouped into 13 linguistic phenomena across English morphology, syntax, and semantics \cite{warstadt-etal-2020-blimp-benchmark}.\footnote{The two semantic phenomena, quantifiers and NPI licensing, still require knowledge of hierarchical syntactic structure, e.g., to determine scope for NPI licensing \citep{Ladusaw1979}.} Each paradigm has 1000 acceptable-unacceptable minimal pairs $(S_{acc}, S_{unacc})$ that exhibit a single grammatical contrast.
+The example pair from Fig~\ref{fig:fig_1_design} is from the \textit{distractor agreement relative clause} paradigm within subject--verb agreement.
+The verb agreement contrast point in the pair between the acceptable (top) and unacceptable (bottom) sentences is shown below in bold: